 - Is there an easy way to make the same observation again?

-This might be useful if an observation request was unsuccessful.
+This might be useful if a request was unsuccessful.

 - Log in to your account.